Graph-based Time Series Clustering for End-to-End Hierarchical Forecasting: Conclusions

-We introduced the \acrlong{method}, a methodological framework unifying relational and hierarchical inductive biases in deep learning architectures for time series forecasting. \gls{method} has been designed to learn hard cluster assignments end-to-end, by taking the graph structure into account and minimizing the forecasting error on the resulting aggregates together with the bottom-level time series.
-Performance on relevant benchmarks supports the validity of the approach which, at the same time, has been shown able to learn meaningful hierarchical cluster assignments.
+We introduced the \acrlong{method}, a methodological framework unifying relational and hierarchical inductive biases in deep learning architectures for time series forecasting. \gls{method} has been designed to learn hard cluster assignments end-to-end, by taking the graph structure into account and minimizing the forecasting error w.r.t.\ the resulting aggregates and bottom-level time series.
+Performance on relevant benchmarks supports the validity of the approach which, as we show, can also learn meaningful hierarchical cluster assignments.

-\paragraph{Future works} \gls{method} requires the input time series to be synchronized and the forecasting objective might be sensitive to the time scales of the input dynamics., e.g., might not be able to capture similarities which are instead accounted for by methods such as dynamic time warping~\cite{berndt1994using}.
-Future works might indeed study additional auxiliary objectives to provide additional supervision to regularize the learned clusters.
-Finally, future research could also apply \gls{method}-like methods to settings where the hierarchical constraints are pre-defined.
+\paragraph{Future works} There are many possible extensions to the framework, which can be seen as a starting point for several specific studies and research directions.
+Future works might focus on the clustering aspect and investigate additional auxiliary objectives to provide more supervision to the procedure.
+Alternative reconciliation strategies should be assessed as well, together with their impact on the learned cluster assignments and forecasting accuracy.
+Future research could also apply \gls{method}-like methods to settings where the hierarchical constraints are predefined.
+The sensitivity of the approach to the number of input time series and observations might also be further explored; notably, the number of time series usually considered in graph-based forecasting is higher than those considered in standard hierarchical forecasting benchmarks.
+Finally, extensions of the framework to multivariate, heterogenous, and irregularly sampled time series would make the approach applicable to additional relevant and practical application domains.